haydenkerr/INFT3039-Capstone1-GroupA-25/ELA_UI/readme.md

 ---

 ## 🔒 Security Notes
-- The API key `1234abcd` is hardcoded in `script.js` for demo purposes.
+- The API key is hardcoded in local `config.js` and referenced at in runtime `script.js` for demo purposes.
-- For production, consider securing API access using environment variables or server-side authentication.
+- For production, AWS Amplify has had environtal variables updates to hold the API_KEY consider securing API access using environment variables or server-side authentication.

 ---